 Styles of ottoman storage beds

-Ottoman beds can come as a single bedstead if they’re smaller (but some large ones may also do so).
-Larger ottomans are more likely to come in a divan style, which means two blocks make up the bed.
+Ottoman beds can come as a single bedstead if smaller (but some large ones may also do so).
+More oversized ottomans are more likely to come in a divan style, which means two blocks make up the bed.
 This makes the bed easier to transport.

-You have to think of how you’re using your bedroom and how you’ll access the storage because your ottoman bed will open in one of two different ways: either from the end of the bed or from the side of it.
+You have to think of how you’re using your bedroom and how you’ll access the storage because your ottoman bed will open in two different ways: either from the end of the bed or from the side of it.
 Think about the space in your room and where the bed will go.
 A side-opening bed is handy if you’re only going to be able to access the bed from one side of the room.
-They’re also useful for small rooms, where space is premium, and it would not be easy to open the bed from the front.
+They’re also helpful for small rooms with premium space, and opening the bed from the front would not be easy.

 Slatted bases or board bases